Kappa Nu: History

 All six were pre-medical or medical students.
+Their intention was to create a local-only fraternity for Jewish students.

 In 1917, five loosely connected groups (U of Rochester and others created by men who had left Rochester) held a convention in Rochester and set up Kappa Nu as a National Fraternity.
-By the 1918 Convention, Kappa Nu had 10 chapters.
-It continued to add chapters thru 1931.
+By the 1918 convention, Kappa Nu had ten chapters.
+It continued to add chapters through 1931.
+Its executive offices were in Rochester, New York.

-On October 14, 1961, Kappa Nu's 13 existing active chapters voted to merge with Phi Epsilon Pi fraternity.
-Of these, at three campuses where Phi Epsilon Pi already existed, those chapters declined to participate in the merger.
+On October 14, 1961, Kappa Nu's thirteen active chapters voted to merge with Phi Epsilon Pi fraternity.
+Of these, three chapters declined to participate in the merger at campuses where Phi Epsilon Pi already existed.
 In 1970, Zeta Beta Tau absorbed Phi Epsilon Pi.